Innovation

 That kind of insight doesn't expand an existing analysis.
 It reframes it entirely.

-Additionally, the architecture has demonstrated cross-model reproducibility: when the same orchestration constraints are applied across four distinct generative systems, structural convergence in analytical outputs ranges from 63% to 80%.
-The architecture produces consistent analytical behavior independently of the underlying model.
+Additionally, the architecture has produced preliminary cross-model reproducibility evidence: when the same orchestration constraints are applied across four distinct generative systems, structural convergence in analytical outputs ranges from 63% to 80%.
+The results suggest that consistent analytical behavior can emerge from the architecture, not only from the underlying model.

 CODHZ's research is dedicated to building, formalizing, and extending the architecture that makes this type of emergence possible — systematically, reproducibly, and with full traceability.